-The term strategic buyer is intended to cover any type of purchasing entity that is engaged in an operating business and includes both public and private enterprises.
-A strategic buyer may be an existing competitor, customer, distributor or another participant in the market place looking to expand its business.
-The term financial buyer covers those groups of buyers engaged in the business of investing in private companies and are focused on their financial return on investment.
+The term “strategic buyer” is intended to indicate any type of purchasing entity that is engaged in an operating business and includes both public and private enterprises.
+A strategic buyer may be an existing competitor, customer, distributor, or another participant in the marketplace looking to expand its business.
+The term “financial buyer” includes those groups of buyers engaged in the business of investing in private companies, who are focused on financial return on investment.
 Financial buyers include private equity funds, hedge funds, venture capital funds, and family offices.

 A business owner should expect strategic and financial buyers to approach the sale transaction in the following different ways:

 Financial buyers are typically focused on evaluating the target business without expecting significant synergies.
-In determining the price they are willing to pay, financial buyers focus early efforts on evaluating the profitability of a business and engage in a detailed review of the business financial performance, both recent earnings performance and trend changes.
+In determining the price they are willing to pay, financial buyers focus early efforts on evaluating the profitability of a business and engage in a detailed review of the business’s financial performance, both recent earnings performance and trend changes.
 Most financial buyers rely upon the existing senior management team to continue to operate the business after closing at the same location and with the same workforce.
-Without the synergies that a strategic buyer can factor into the valuation process, financial buyers often offer lower multiples on valuation, and therefore a lower purchase price.
+Without the synergies that a strategic buyer can factor into the valuation process, financial buyers often offer lower multiples on valuation, and therefore, a lower purchase price.

-As a first step to any deal, the potential buyer will need to sign a non-disclosure agreement (commonly called “NDAs”).
+The first step of any deal the potential buyer will need to sign a non-disclosure agreement (NDA).
 It is critical for a seller to protect its valuable business assets, including its customer base, employees, and financial information.
 However, it is necessary to disclose this information in the sale process to allow prospective buyers to evaluate the business and formulate a position on price.
-While it is customary to use a consistent form NDA for all potential buyers, if a strategic buyer is engaged in a competitive business, the seller should be very careful in both crafting a tight NDA and in developing a timeline for sharing highly sensitive information.
+While it is customary to use a consistent form of NDA for all potential buyers, if a strategic buyer is engaged in a competitive business, the seller should be very careful in both crafting a tight NDA and in developing a timeline for sharing highly sensitive information.

 A seller will need to understand the financial ability of the buyer and the level of commitment by the buyer at the time the purchase agreement is signed.
-Strategic buyers are often able to represent that they have adequate cash on hand to close the deal at an early stage, while financial buyers will typically only be able to close the deal if they are able to obtain outside third party debt financing.
+Strategic buyers are often able to represent that they have adequate cash on hand to close the deal at an early stage, while financial buyers may only be able to close the deal if they are able to obtain outside third-party debt financing.
 Without adequate protection and assurance that the buyer is a credit-worthy entity, a seller could end up signing a purchase agreement that is effectively a free option for the buyer to acquire the business.

 A financial buyer is often more favorably viewed by those sellers who plan to continue working in the business after the closing.
-Often a strategic buyer will be factoring in reductions in employee headcount, changes in senior management, relocations of the business or other operational changes that reduce costs.
+Often a strategic buyer will be factoring in reductions in employee headcount, changes in senior management, relocations of the business, or other operational changes that reduce costs.
 As discussed above, these “synergies” are often the basis for allowing the strategic buyer to offer a higher price than its competing financial buyers.
 However, it is not only cost reductions that can form synergies, as the strategic buyer may also be able to deliver access to a broader customer base or geographic region that was previously unavailable to the target business.

 A financial buyer, such as a private equity fund, is often expecting all of the key senior management employees to stay with the business with a time commitment that ties to the time period the financial buyer expects to hold the business.
-Because most financial buyers have a specific time horizon for their investment and do not intend to own and operate the target business indefinitely, they develop strategies to align managements’ financial rewards with the financial success of the future exit.
+Because most financial buyers have a specific time horizon for their investment and do not intend to own and operate the target business indefinitely, they may develop strategies to align management’s financial rewards with the financial success of the future exit.

 As a business owner moves through the sale process, it is important to keep in mind the original goals established for the sale transaction.
-Understanding the different approaches taken by financial buyers and strategic buyers can help a selling business owner set realistic expectations for each stage of the sale process and ultimately decide on the right partner to meet the overall objectives in the sale.
+Understanding the different approaches taken by financial buyers and strategic buyers can help a selling business owner set realistic expectations for each stage of the sale process and ultimately decide on the right partner to meet the overall objectives of the sale.